mountanalytics/sql_code_parser_lineages/README.md

 # T-SQL Code Parser

-This project is an **T-SQL** code parser that analyzes SQL queries, visualizes the data flows using **Sankey Diagrams** accessible through a dasboard generated with **Flask** and **Plotly**, and automatically generates a **Word (docx)** report summarizing the content of the DTSX file, their complexity and other characteristics.
+This project is an **T-SQL** code parser that analyzes T-SQL queries, visualizes the data flows using **Sankey Diagrams** accessible through a dasboard generated with **Flask** and **Plotly**, and automatically generates a **Word (docx)** report summarizing the content of the T-SQL queries, their complexity and other characteristics.

 ## Features

-- **SQL Parsing**: Extracts and analyzes table and column level components from the SQL queries, including Filters (Where expressions) Join Argument and Transformation.
+- **T-SQL Parsing**: Extracts and analyzes table and column level components from the T-SQL queries, including Filters (Where expressions) Join Argument and Transformation.
 - **Sankey Diagram Visualization**: Visualizes the flow of tasks and data using a Sankey diagram for easy understanding of data movement and control flow.
-- **Auto-Generated Documentation**: Creates a structured Word report (docx) summarizing the SQL queries details.
+- **Auto-Generated Documentation**: Creates a structured Word report (docx) summarizing the T-SQL queries details.
-- **Web Interface**: Provides an interactive web interface built with Flask for uploading SQL queries and viewing the Sankey diagrams.
+- **Web Interface**: Provides an interactive web interface built with Flask for uploading T-SQL queries and viewing the Sankey diagrams.

 ## Project Structure

 ### Folders

-- **data/queries-txts/**: folder with sample .dtsx files
+- **data/queries-txts/**: folder with sample T-SQL queries saved in .txt files
 - **data/output-tables**: folder with the output parsed data, used to generate the sankey graph and automatic reports
 - **modules**: folder with the python scripts that handle the parsing, sankey graph dashboard and report generation